 Intervening When Necessary

 If you notice any inappropriate behavior or signs of aggression, intervene immediately.
 Remove the puppies from the situation and redirect their attention to a more appropriate activity.
-Addressing behavioral issues promptly ensures the safety of all the puppies and helps them learn and acceptable play behaviors.
+Addressing behavioral issues promptly ensures the safety of all the puppies and helps them learn healthy and acceptable play behaviors.

 Positive Reinforcement